elfrances/wahoo-fitness-tnp/README.md

 The mDNS query response sent by the trainer contains three relevant records:

-### A record
+### A Record

-The A record indicates the IP address of the trainer.
+The A record indicates the IP address of the trainer on the local network.

-### SRV record
+### SRV Record

-The SRV record indicates the TCP port number used by WFTNP.
+The SRV record indicates the TCP port number used by WFTNP, which by default is 36866.

-### TXT record
+### TXT Record

 The TXT record includes three strings: